datajerk/ctf-write-ups/dicectf2022/babyrop/README.md

 ```

 This looks correct for index 0.
 The first 8 bytes is the size we requested in the `create(0, 0x100, cyclic(0x100))` statement.
 The second 8 bytes is the pointer to the cyclic generated string:

+> The astute may notice that the index 0 `string` pointer is pointing to the index 7 `safe_string` structure.

 ```
 gef➤  x/1s 0x00005555557f7b90